Grant Funding Program

 The City of Bunbury uses an online grant application service powered by SmartyGrants.
 To apply online visit https://bunbury.smartygrants.com.au/ and register an account.
 If you need more help using the application form, download the Help Guide for Applicants or check out the Applicant Frequently Asked Questions (FAQs).

 Before submitting a proposal, applicants should be familiar with the grant guidelines relevant to the category in which they are applying.
 Please be advised that applications which do not meet the closing dates or eligibility criteria will not be assessed.
-The grant funding round will close on 21 May at 11am.

 For further information contact the Grants Officer on 9792 7033 or email@example.com